The Regional Center System

 • Service Provider / Vendor Intake

 Welcome to FMS Pay!
 Thank you for your interest in becoming a service provider (aka Vendor) in California's Self-Determination Program!
-NEW SERVICE PROVIDERS ARE STRONGLY ENCOURAGED TO SIGN UP FOR FMS PAY'S MONTHLY INFO SESSIONS.
-Service provider ...
+Before you start, please be sure to review the Medicaid waiver requirements and ensure you possess necessary ...

 • Self-Determination Basics